Veridise/AuditHub-Client/README.md

 # Script reference
 For a current script reference, please use `ah --help`.
 Some interesting commands are the following:
-  - `create-version-via-local-archive`  Create a new version for a project by uploading a local .zip archive.
+  - `create-version-via-local-archive`  Create a new version for a project by uploading a local .zip archive, or creating one on the fly from a local folder.
-  - `create-version-via-url`            Create a new version for a project by uploading a local .zip archive.
+  - `create-version-via-url`            Create a new version for a project by asking AuditHub to either download an archive or clone a Git repository.
   - `get-configuration`                 Get global AuditHub configuration.
   - `get-task-info`                     Get detailed task information.
   - `monitor-task`                      Monitor a task's progress.
 Will exit with an exit status of 1 if the task did not complete successfully.
   - `start-defi-vanguard-task`          Start a Vanguard (static analysis) task for a specific version of a project.
   - `start-picus-v2-task`               Start a Picus V2 (Rust version) task for a module of a specific version of a project.

-Note that, all `ah start-...` commands support a `--wait` option that automatically invokes `ah monitor-task` on the newly started task, to wait for it to finish and exit with 0 on success or non-zero on failure.
+> **Note:** all `ah start-...` commands support a `--wait` option that automatically invokes `ah monitor-task` on the newly started task, to wait for it to finish and exit with 0 on success or non-zero on failure.

+> **Note:** The .zip files, created on the fly by `create-version-via-local-archive` with the `--source-folder` option, automatically exclude any `.git` folder as well as empty directories.
+If this does not match your requirements, you can still create a `.zip` archive outside `ah` and use that to upload a version with the same command but the `--archive-path` option.

 # Example usage to verify a new version with Picus